-Today, the Center for Exhibition Industry Research (CEIR) released the 2019 CEIR Index Report.
-The CEIR Index analyzes the 2018 exhibition industry and provides an economic and exhibition industry outlook for the next three years.
+DALLAS, 20 September 2021 – Today, the Center for Exhibition Industry Research (CEIR) released the 2021 CEIR Index Report, which analyzes the 2020 business-to-business (B2B) exhibition industry performance and provides an economic and exhibition industry forecast for the next three years.

-CEIR sincerely appreciates the support it receives from this year’s Predict partners:
+CEIR sincerely appreciates the support for the Index Report it receives from this year’s Predict partners:

 International Association of Exhibitions and Events® (IAEE)